atk14/Atk14Skelet/robots/lock/README.md

-This is folder for robots` lock file
+This is a folder for robots' lock files